skaar513/skaar513.github.io/README.md

 <p><a href=https://skaar513.github.io>skaar513.github.io</a></p>
 Any suggetion for the page, or additions to the list itself, would be greatly appreciated

+## Issues
+The background doesn't load properly when the webpage is not as long as the height of the device

 ## References
 I took some help from
 <a href=https://w3schools.com/css>w3schools</a>,